Credit cards = debt, stress, money you don’t have = BAD NEWS

 3) Pay off the balance EVERY MONTH five to seven days before the statement closing date.
 That keeps the credit bureaus from reporting a balance carried on the card.

 This is responsible use of a credit card.
 IF you can follow these rules, you CAN EARN a return on your money!!
 And if you love to travel, you can make that return good for frequent flyer miles, hotel points and more.

 Other Perks of Credit Cards

 Credit cards are very secure should your identity be stolen and someone use them to make unauthorized purchases.
 You will not be charged for those purchases.

 You may also get insurance for car rentals, access to airport lounges, insurance for lost or damaged bags or trip cancellations, upgraded hotel or airline status and more.
+One of our cards even covers some medical expenses overseas!
 All great perks in my book!

 What to Do If You Find Yourself in Debt